Laragear/WebAuthn/README.md

 WebAuthn authentication process consists in two _ceremonies_: attestation, and assertion.

 Attestation is the process of asking the authenticator (a phone, laptop, USB key...) to create a private-public key pair, and **register** the public key inside the app.
-For that to work, the user must exist, and the browser must support WebAuthn, which is what intermediates between the authenticator and the app.
+For that to work, the user must exist, and the browser must support WebAuthn, which is what intermediates between the authenticator (OS & device hardware) and the app.

-Assertion is the process of pushing a cryptographic challenge to the device, which will return _signed_ by the private key.
-Upon arrival, the app checks the signature with the public key, ready to **log in**.
+Assertion is the process of pushing a cryptographic challenge to the device, which will return back _signed_ by the private key.
+Upon arrival, the app checks the signature is correct with the stored public key, ready to **log in**.

 The private key doesn't leave the authenticator, and there are no shared passwords to save, let alone remember.